Current indexed annuity rates show how much potential growth you can earn while protecting your principal from market losses.

 Today’s Best Indexed Annuity Rates at a Glance

 Fixed index annuity cap rates show the maximum return you can earn in a strong market year — not a guaranteed rate.
-Comparing indexed annuities to fixed annuities can help clarify whether growth potential or guaranteed returns matter more for your goals.
+Comparing indexed annuities to fixed annuities can help you decide whether growth potential or guaranteed returns matter more for your goals.

 Fixed Index vs Fixed Annuities